Venture Investors

 Venture Round in 2013

-Silatronix, Inc. specializes in the development of organosilicon (OS) compounds and formulations for use in energy storage devices, particularly in rechargeable and non-rechargeable lithium-ion batteries.
-Founded in 2007 and based in Madison, Wisconsin, the company focuses on creating patented materials that enhance battery performance by extending cell life, increasing capacity, and allowing higher charge voltages.
-Silatronix's technology combines expertise in organosilicon compounds and nanostructured electrodes, making its products suitable for a variety of applications, including portable electronics, electric vehicles, and utility-scale energy storage.
-The company's innovations support advancements in battery technology, contributing to more efficient and effective energy solutions.
+Silatronix, Inc. is a company that specializes in the development of organosilicon compounds and formulations for energy storage applications.
+Founded in 2007 and based in Madison, Wisconsin, Silatronix focuses on creating organosilicon electrolytes designed for use in rechargeable and non-rechargeable lithium-ion batteries, as well as in ultracapacitors.
+The company's patented materials enhance battery performance by extending cell life, increasing capacity, and enabling operation across a broader temperature range.
+These advancements allow for the safe use of higher charge voltages, making Silatronix's products suitable for various applications, including portable electronics, electric vehicles, and large-scale energy storage systems.

 NeuWave Medical